Part 0: Prepare

 .Rmdscript that includes all chapter code (without the exercises).

-During class: Every class session consists of 2 parts:
+During class: Every session consists of 2 parts:

 Asking questions (plenary): To start each weekly session, the instructor introduces the current topic and answers questions on main concepts or commands.